Pacanor/GSB-Project/README.md

 b.
 Create development branch
 c.
 Clone to local repository
 d.
 Update read.me to add contributors
 e.
-Create a git commands guide
+Create a commands guide and add git commands
 f.
-Add link to git commands in read.me
+Add link to commands guide in read.me
 g.
-Create a Docker commands guide
+Update a commands guide and add Docker commands
 h.
-Add link to Docker commands in read.me
+Update a commands guide and add PowerShell commands
 i.
-Create a PowerShell commands guide
+Update a commands guide and add Bash commands
 j.
-Add link to PowerShell commands in read.me
+Create a blog post as md file
 k.
-Create a Bash commands guide
+Add link to blog post that compares containerization with virtualization in read.me
 l.
-Add link to Bash commands in read.me
-m.
-Add link to blog post that compares containerization with virtualization in read.me
-n.
 Submit a push to the main branch

 ## Links to Content
 Below are the links to the content prepared by Kiza
-1. Git Commands Reference Guide - https://ngachili187.github.io/git.html
-2. Docker Commands Reference Guide - https://ngachili187.github.io/docker.html
-3. PowerShell Commands Reference Guide - https://ngachili187.github.io/powershell.html
-4. Bash Commands Reference Guide - https://ngachili187.github.io/bash.html
+1. Git, PowerShell, Bash and Docker Commands Reference Guide - https://github.com/ngachili187/GSB-Project/blob/kizabranch/Commands.md
 5. Blog Post of Comparison of Virtualisationa and Comtainerization - https://github.com/ngachili187/GSB-Project/wiki/The-difference-between-virtualization-and-containerization